 - In-character scamming other players of in-game items are limited to either 20.000 dollars in cash OR three firearms of any kind.
 You may only scam someone for EITHER the money or firearms, not both.
 Scamming regarding membership to organizations is not allowed under any circumstances.

 - You may not kill or knock out players without a valid In-Character reason.

 - Vehicle Deathmatch is not allowed without a proper reason.
-You may use your vehicle as a weapon if your or a befriended life is in immediate danger and no other option of self defense is available.
+You may use your vehicle as a weapon if you or a befriended life is in immediate danger.

 - Attacking to kill should be carried out sensibly and not as a first resort, unless you have a good reason for immediate lethal action.